bootdotdev/blog/content/education/maybe-you-do-need-kubernetes.md

 ## So should I not learn Next.js?

-I'm not trying to single out individual technologies necessary (except for Java, don't do Java kids).
+I'm not trying to single out individual technologies (except for Java, don't do Java kids).
 I'm saying that you shouldn't be scared of the hard stuff.
-Don't jump from easy project to easy project.
+Don't jump from easy tutorial to easy tutorial.
 Once you've found your bearings in this whole coding thing, start tackling some harder problems.
-That's what will carry you forward in your career.
+The work will pay off.